CactusJuice9/Jett-Stream/README.md

 ---
 Then you're all done I would highly recommend checking out [MultiFunPlayer by Yoooi0](https://github.com/Yoooi0/MultiFunPlayer) if you haven't before as you can hook this device to it to connect it to other applications and streaming platforms.

+Also check out Vibhub for a similar open source tool in a much cleaner form factor then what I could ever make.
+[Find it here](https://vibhub.io/)